nymtech/nym/documentation/operators/src/troubleshooting/vps-isp.md

 Nym operators community is working on a Nym version of tors [good bad ISP table](https://community.torproject.org/relay/community-resources/good-bad-isps/).
 There is no one solution fits all when it comes to connectivity setup.
 The operation of `nym-node` will vary depending on your ISP and chosen system/distribution.
 While few machines will work out of the box, most will work after uisng our connectivity configuration guide, some need more adjustments.

-If you followed all the steps listed in [Connectivity Test and Configuration](../nodes/vps-setup.md#connectivity-test-and-configuration) chapter of VPS Setup and you still have a problem with a correct connectivity try these steps.
+Begin with the steps listed in [*Connectivity Test and Configuration*](../nodes/vps-setup.md#connectivity-test-and-configuration) chapter of VPS Setup page.
+If you still have a problem with the IPv6 connectivity try:

 1. Tor community created a helpful [table of ISPs](https://community.torproject.org/relay/community-resources/good-bad-isps/).
 Make sure your one is listed there as a *"good ISP"*.
 If not, consider migrating!
 2. Checkout your VPS dashboard and make sure your IPv6-public enabled.